-In accordance with Public Participation Regulatory Requirements of 49 CFR Part 26, minority, women, local businesses, chambers, and community organizations within the County's market area were be provided an opportunity to review goal analysis.

-The County issued a Public Notice on the Airport's website.
+In accordance with Public Participation Regulatory Requirements of 49 CFR Part 26, minority, women, local businesses, chambers, and community organizations within the County's market area will be provided an opportunity to review goal analysis.
+The County issued a Public Notice to approximately five community groups, published the notice in local media and the Airport's website.